dayvvss/dayvvss/README.md

 - 👋 Hi, I’m @dayvvss
 - 👀 I’m interested in UI/UX and developing web applications
-- 🌱 I’m currently learning javascript and css
+- 🌱 I’m currently learning javascript,react and css
 - 💞️ I’m looking to collaborate on App development
 - 📫 How to reach me daviesny@outlook.com